 In KS2 for informal learners PE isn’t taught in a subject specific manner.
 Pupils are given the opportunity to develop their physical skills, often via a programme devised by a physiotherapist but also via the 5 areas of engagement.
 During topic-based lessons informal learners will focus on developing their exploration, realisation, anticipation, persistence and initiation via a sensory-based curriculum.

 In KS3 progress in PE is tracked in the same way but is taught in a much more formal games approach.
-Multi-skills and team game are taught in the Autumn term, football, rugby and basketball in the Spring term and athletics, cricket, rounders and tennis in the Summer term.
+Multi-skills and Dance is taught in the Autumn term, football, rugby, basketball and gymnastics in the Spring term and athletics, cricket, rounders and tennis in the Summer term.

 We ensure pupils have the opportunity to compete against others via a consortium arrangement with two other special schools.
 We also buy into specialist sports coaches and encourage talent spotters for the Special Olympics to visit school to see our talented pupils.